delima-software/core-android-lib/README.md

 # Add dependency

-To add this dependency on an Android Project you need to add the following line to app build.gradle:
+To add this dependency on an Android Project you need to add the following line to app level build.gradle:

     implementation "org.bitbucket.virtualsoft-libs:core-android-lib:$latest_lib_version"